brianbuccola/brianbuccola.github.io/source/2013-04-22-implementing-lists-in-the-simply-typed-lambda-calculus.markdown

 only reasonable possibility I can think of is to map lists to tuples.
 For example, $[\mathbf{john}, \mathbf{bill}, \mathbf{sue}]$ will denote $\langle j,b,s \rangle$, which is an element of $\mathbf{Ind} \times \mathbf{Ind} \times
 \mathbf{Ind}$.
-In this way, list terms are sort of a specific kind of product term, but with two main differences: (i) both products and lists denote tuples, but lists are composed of objects of the *same* type, meaning that the tuples they denote will contain objects from the *same* domain; and (ii) empty and singleton lists are possible, whereas empty and singleton tuples are in general (at least for Carpenter) not, as far as I can tell.
+In this way, list terms are essentially like product terms, but with two main differences: (i) both products and lists denote tuples, but lists are composed of objects of the *same* type, meaning that the tuples they denote will contain objects from the *same* domain; and (ii) empty and singleton lists are possible, whereas empty and singleton tuples are in general (at least for Carpenter) not, as far as I can tell.

 The following clauses get added to the definition of denotation.